 So as we come blinking into the sunlight, it’s an opportune time to examine the seismic macroeconomic issues which are rumbling away under our feet, at this very moment.

 All directions point towards the steep gradient of a v-shaped recession.
 The government is borrowing an eye-watering sum of £300billion+ to prop up the ailing economy and quite rightly so.
 Money is being thrown around like confetti, particularly at the NHS, to try and stop the appalling loss of life from this epidemiological scourge.

 Unemployment is rising exponentially whilst growth is plummeting, which is not surprising given the combined factors of massive state spending and stifled economic activity.
 Although we will suffer from this almost instantaneous decline, most analysts agree that recovery will be on its way by the two quarters of next year.
-The result is that 12 to 18 months from now, growth may return to pre-Covid-19 levels, but the UK will be encumbered with a large slug of government debt.
+The result is that 12 to 18 months from now, growth may return to pre-Covid-19 levels, but the UK will be saddled with a large slug of government debt.
 With the national debt figure now streaking past £2trillion, the next few generations will have to work out how they’re going to pay back this toxic ‘gift’, if they can.